-Determined to sneak him out of Argentina to stand trial in Israel, Malkin and Eichmann engage in an intense and gripping game of cat-and-mouse.
+Determined to sneak him out of Argentina to stand trial in Israel, Malkin and Eichmann engage in an intense, gripping cat-and-mouse game.
 Malkin is frantic in his pursuit of Eichmann after an encounter in the film’s early minutes netted him the wrong man, something that severely haunts him.
 And this is not the only trauma that dens the lens of Malkin.
-Several incidents in his past, which are seen via flashback, undoubtedly influence him and how he chooses to live his life.
-Isaac played the character as a man influenced by past decisions gone wrong and one who is meticulous enough not to let it happen again.
-Kingsley plays Eichmann as a man who has thought he has successfully escaped the atrocities he committed and is safe in his life anew.
-Kingsley makes Eichmann appear compassionate at times, even when you know that the crimes he committed are unforgivable.
+Several incidents in his past, which play out via flashbacks, undoubtedly influence him and how he chooses to live his life.
+Isaac plays the character of a man influenced by past decisions that have gone wrong and one who is meticulous enough not to let things happen again.
+Kingsley plays Eichmann as a man who thinks he has successfully escaped the atrocities he committed and is safe in his life anew.
+Kingsley makes Eichmann appear compassionate sometimes, even when you know his crimes are unforgivable.

-The movie plays a little too much like Argo, and this would have been okay had it been what actually happened.
-While good, Operation Finale definitely plays up the drama in a few spots.
-While this was indeed a dangerous mission, the number of by the skin of the teeth escapes was exaggerated.
+The movie plays a little too much like Argo, and this would have been okay had it been what happened.
+While effective overall, Operation Finale plays up the drama in a few spots.
+While this was indeed a dangerous mission, the number of escapes by the skin of the teeth was exaggerated.
 Nonetheless, it is completely engrossing and will have you invested from beginning to end.
 The story is excellent.
 The acting is superb.
-The pacing is done in a way that slowly builds up the tension.
-You know things are going to end well, but that doesn’t deter from the storytelling.
+The pacing slowly builds up the tension.
+You know things will end well, but that doesn’t deter from the storytelling.

 I recommend this movie.
-It’s one of my favorite of the years.
+It’s one of my favorites of the year.
 It’s not necessarily an enthralling and entertaining film in the way that A Star is Born or Bohemian Rhapsody is.
 Operation Finale could stir the emotions a bit, but not in the way a movie like Vice does.
-It’s a good historical drama that was very conscientious in portraying a story that needed to be told on the big screen.
-Credit to all involved.
+It’s an engaging historical drama that was conscientious in portraying a story that deserved a big screen showing.

 Plot 9/10